Quantifying and Mitigating Self-Preference Bias of LLM Judges: Experiments

 Table~\ref{tab:task-type-spb-matrix} lists per-model SPB on each of the three sufficiently sampled task types; Table~\ref{tab:task-type-summary} aggregates significance counts and means.
 We observe a distinct dichotomy between the frequency and magnitude of self-preference.

 \textbf{Text Generation} tasks trigger the most widespread SPB (10 significant models), likely due to their open-ended nature, yet the average intensity is moderate ($\bar{\beta}=0.17$).
 Qwen3-235B-A22B-Thinking-2507 \citep{yang2025qwen3technicalreport} exhibits the strongest self-preference ($\beta=0.336$), followed by LongCat-Flash-Chat ($\beta=0.319$).
 The prevalence of significance suggests that the open-ended nature of text generation makes models more prone to favor their own creative outputs. \textbf{Information Provision} shows eight significant models ($\bar{\beta}=0.21$).
 Qwen3-235B-A22B-Thinking-2507 exhibits very strong self-preference ($\beta=0.466$), followed by LongCat-Flash-Chat ($\beta=0.270$). \textbf{Explanation} tasks show seven models with significant SPB ($\bar{\beta}=0.25$).
 Qwen3-235B-A22B-Thinking-2507 exhibits its highest SPB here ($\beta=0.540$).
 The relatively high mean suggests models are prone to favor their own outputs in tasks requiring logical coherence.
+These task-level results answer \textbf{Q2} by showing that SPB is not task-invariant; open-ended and explanation-oriented tasks tend to expose stronger or more frequent self-preference patterns.

 Notably, reasoning-augmented models exhibit pronounced directional evaluative bias across task types: Qwen3-235B-A22B-Thinking-2507 reaches extreme self-preference in Explanation tasks ($\beta=0.540$) and Information Provision ($\beta=0.466$), suggesting that stronger reasoning capabilities may paradoxically reinforce overconfidence in one's own solutions.